cronkite-asu/Neighborhood-DataVR/README.md

 Next load MapScene from `Assets->Scenes->MapScene` and configure the initial location of data in the Map GameObject.
 ![Screenshot](Images/MapSceneConfig.png "Filter Scene Configuration")

-#### For changing markers displayed:
+#### For changing markers displayed

 1. For changing the default marker, provide the suitable prefab in the Default Marker field of the Configuration game object.

-3. For customizing different game objects for different types of markers
+2. For customizing different game objects for different types of markers:

 - First, provide the number of the different objects in the 'Size' field of the Configuration game object.
 - Second, provide the name of the type and its corresponding prefab object that should be generated for this particular game object.
 If a particular type of marker is not defined here, then it will take the default game object.

-`Important: So it is advisable to never leave default marker field empty
+**Important:** So it is advisable to never leave default marker field empty

-#### For applying different Textures to Buildings:
+#### For applying different Textures to Buildings

 1. Go to MapScene->Map->Features.
-2. Click ÒBuildingsÓ Map Features.
+2. Click ï¿½Buildingsï¿½ Map Features.
 3. Select Texturing and set the preferred building texture.
 ![Screenshot](Images/MapTexturingConfig.png "Filter Scene Configuration")

-`